Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks: Experiments and Results

 \subsection{Domains with varying number of parameters}

-We experiment again on the advection-diffusion equation on parametric domains.
-In this case, domains can depend on a different number of parameters.
-Such a domain may be difficult to parametrize by classical techniques.
-We are investigating domains that are squares with $1$ to $4$ circular holes.
-Equations are:
+We experiment again with the advection-diffusion equation on parametric domains.
+In this setting, the domains vary in complexity by depending on a different number of parameters, which makes them challenging to parametrize using classical techniques.
+Specifically, we consider square domains that contain between one and four circular holes.
+More precisely, we consider the following boundary value problem:

 Parameters are: